 Other day treks off the Main Everest Base Camp Trail from Dingboche would include a hike to Chukhung up the Imja Chola Valley.
 The guide books say that is a three to four hour trek.
 This hike goes through Bibre.

 On our first flight to Lukla, as we flew along the magnificent Himalayas mountain range, a European man in his seventies, pointed out the names of the various mountains to my husband who was sitting across the aisle from him.
 I was impressed.
 This guy knew his mountains and obviously it wasn’t his first trip.
 It was his seventeenth time.
 Warning: trekking in Nepal is addictive.

-I wanted to be able to list off the mountains too, so before our 2015 trek I studied up on them, well the pictures at least.
+I wanted to be able recognise and name the mountains too, so before our next trek in 2015 I studied up on them, well the pictures at least.
 (Back home I’m still working on that).
 Apart from Mount Everest which hides a lot until the very end of the trek, Ama Dablam is one of the first mountains you will come to know and recognise wherever you are.
 The mountains change shape as you move along the trail as your view changes.
 Ama Dablam is different it has that funny skinny cone shape and later it has an armchair shape.
 Remember you’ve got to use your imagination a bit.

 Ama Dablam is first visible after Namche Bazaar and there is good view of from Khumjung, which is above Namche Bazaar.
 In fact the guide books tells you Ama Dablam towers above Khumjung.
 And she does.
 Are mountains referred to as male of female?
 Well I’m calling Ama Dablam a she as it means Mother’s Chest or Mother’s Treasure Chest meaning a jewel box.
 And by all accounts she deserves some respect.